 To be eligible to apply, the investigator must:

 - Be affiliated with a New Brunswick based University, college, medical training program, reginal health authority or research institution.Students will not be funded as principal investigators

-- Grant applications must be completed & submitted online through the New Brunswick Health Research Foundation website.
+- Grant applications must be completed (including all fields with an asterisk (*) if the required fields are not filled out your application will not be processed for review) & submitted online through the New Brunswick Health Research Foundation website.

 *Page setup and format for attachments